 In classical systems, the switch can be either ON or OFF.
-“Looking” at the switch any number of times does not alter its state.
+“Looking” at the switch many times does not alter its state.

-Alternatively, in a quantum system, we need to think of the switch as residing in a closed box.
+Alternatively, we need to think of the switch as residing in a closed box in a quantum system.

 The box and its accompanying switch, at the time of creation, can be in one of the following three scenarios: